 Evidence in Support of Coaching for Childbirth; Reporting from the Field

-In this post, I present three case studies which demonstrate the high level of leadership doulas and childbirth educators can practice, by integrating coaching principles and techniques into their work with expectant mothers.
-In the first case study, one strong search question led an expectant mother to develop labor, fulfill her wish for a VBAC, and avoid a cesarean.
-In the second case study, a coaching question helped reveal and refute an old and harming myth regarding relationships in L&D, and in the last one, a coaching conversation had turned the idea of losing control from a fearful experience to possible pleasurable experience.
+In this post, I will present three case studies that demonstrate the high level of leadership doulas and childbirth educators can gain by integrating coaching principles and techniques into their work with expectant individuals.
+In the first case study, one strong search question led an expectant birth giver to go into labor spontaneously and fulfill her wish for a VBAC.
+In the second case, a coaching question helped reveal a limiting belief about relationships between doulas and nurses in L&D, and in the last one, a coaching conversation had turned the idea of losing control from a scary experience to possibly a pleasurable one.

 Shelly, a member of my local community and an expectant mother in her 40th week, contacted me via Facebook messenger: “I posted my situation on our Facebook group, and everyone refers me to you, can you please help me?”
-Over a phone conversation, she shared that she is hoping for a VBAC, and must give birth by the coming Friday (in three days), the day of her scheduled cesarean.
+Over a phone conversation, she shared that she is hoping for a VBAC, and must give birth by this coming Friday (in three days) or she will go through another cesarean.
 She had already seen an acupuncturist, and her contractions kept coming and going.
-For the last ten days, she said, she was developing contractions and felt like she was going into labor, but they kept disappearing after a few good hours.
+For the last ten days, she said, her contractions felt like she was going into labor, but they kept disappearing after a few good hours.
 We decided to meet that evening in order to explore what can be in the way of Shelly’s healthy labor.

-After about 40 minutes of demonstrating and practicing some positions, including the three sisters and the lunge pose, I instructed the couple to continue practicing these exercises daily until the birth.
-I then decided it was time to explore the physiological angel.
-I first talked about different methods to ‘ride the wave’ of the spontaneous contractions when they show up and help increase oxytocin levels and uterine cramps, such as nipple stimulation, sex, and enema.
+About 40 minutes into the meeting, I felt it was the right moment to explore the physiological angel- I first talked about different methods of ‘riding the wave’ of Shelly’s spontaneous contractions when they show up and helping to increase oxytocin levels.
 Then I curiously asked: ”What is going to happen when your baby is finally here?
 Is there any concern or worry that can hold you back from releasing this baby to the world?”